grolig/pv281/slides/10-wasm.md

         }
     }

-    // the rest of the implementation ↓
+    // Continued on the next slide...
 }
 ```